BluePlanetResearch/proposals/HealthDataNet-v4.md

 closely with surgical neurophysiologists in the operating room) and stimulate their adoption of Ocean technology.

-Our end goal is to become an Ocean Protocol based b2b service provider for healthcare data assets and analytic solutions while ensuring patient rights and privacy.
+Our mission is to become an Ocean Protocol based b2b service provider for healthcare data assets and analytic solutions while ensuring patient rights and privacy.